kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/kernel-matrix-benchmarks/kernel-matrix-benchmarks/kernel%20matrix%20benchmarks?style=flat-square)](https://github.com/kernel-matrix-benchmarks/kernel-matrix-benchmarks/actions?query=workflow:benchmarks)

-Computations with kernel matrices are a key bottleneck in many applied fields -- from numerical physics to machine learning.
+Computations with kernel matrices are a key bottleneck in many applied fields, from numerical physics to machine learning.
 This website compares acceleration methods for these problems in an objective way.

 Specifically, we are interested in...